wp-plugins/local-market-explorer/readme.txt

 === Local Market Explorer ===
 Contributors: amattie, jmabe, zillow
-Tags: zillow, flickr, walk score, schools, education.com, real estate, local information, city data, yelp Requires at least: 2.8
+Tags: zillow, flickr, walk score, schools, education.com, real estate, local information, city data, yelp, teachstreet Requires at least: 2.8
 Tested up to: 2.8
-Stable tag: 1.0.4
+Stable tag: 1.1

 This plugin allows WordPress to load data from a number of real estate and neighborhood APIs to be presented all within a single page in WordPress.